DenisovichDev/ug-dissertation/docs/tsp_metaheuristics.md

 ### Nearest Neighbor Heuristic

 Description: This heuristic starts at an arbitrary city and repeatedly visits the nearest unvisited city until all cities are visited.
-Complexity: O(n^2) due to the repeated nearest neighbor search.
+Complexity: $O(n^2)$ due to the repeated nearest neighbor search.
 Use Case: Fast and easy to implement but may produce suboptimal solutions, especially for larger instances.

 ## Nearest Insertion Heuristic

 Description: This method starts with a sub-tour of two cities and iteratively inserts the nearest city to the current sub-tour.
-Complexity: O(n^2).
+Complexity: $O(n^2)$.
 Use Case: Provides better solutions than the nearest neighbor heuristic but still may not be optimal.

 ## Christofides' Algorithm

 Description: This algorithm constructs a minimum spanning tree, finds a minimum-weight perfect matching for the odd-degree vertices, and combines these to form a Hamiltonian cycle.
-Complexity: O(n^3).
+Complexity: $O(n^3)$.
 Use Case: Guarantees a solution within 1.5 times the optimal solution for metric TSP instances.

 In this project we aim to see how metaheursitic models fare against these traditional methods of solving TSP.
 There has been extensive research on such models and have been used to solve multiple different sets of problems by tweaking their parameters.
 Brief backgrounds for models used in this project are listed below.

-- Ant Colony Optimization (ACO) was introduced by Marco Dorigo in the early 1990s.
+- *Ant Colony Optimization* (ACO) was introduced by Marco Dorigo in the early 1990s.
 Inspired by the foraging behavior of ants, ACO has been successfully applied to the TSP and other combinatorial optimization problems.
 ACO algorithms simulate the pheromone-laying and following behavior of ants to iteratively construct solutions and reinforce successful paths.
 Numerous variations and improvements of the original ACO algorithm have been proposed, enhancing its performance and robustness.

-- Particle Swarm Optimization (PSO), developed by James Kennedy and Russell Eberhart in 1995, models the social behavior of birds flocking or fish schooling.
+- *Particle Swarm Optimization* (PSO), developed by James Kennedy and Russell Eberhart in 1995, models the social behavior of birds flocking or fish schooling.
 In PSO, particles representing potential solutions move through the search space influenced by their own best positions and the best positions of their neighbors.
 PSO has been effectively applied to the TSP and various other optimization problems, with many studies focusing on hybridizing PSO with other techniques to improve performance.

-- Artificial Bee Colony (ABC), proposed by Karaboga in 2005, is inspired by the foraging behavior of honey bees.
+- *Artificial Bee Colony* (ABC), proposed by Karaboga in 2005, is inspired by the foraging behavior of honey bees.
 ABC divides the search process into employed bees, onlookers, and scouts, each with specific roles in exploring and exploiting the search space.
 ABC has shown competitive performance on the TSP and has been the subject of numerous modifications and hybrid approaches to enhance its effectiveness.

-- Simulated Annealing (SA), introduced by Kirkpatrick, Gelatt, and Vecchi in 1983, is inspired by the annealing process in metallurgy.
+- *Simulated Annealing* (SA), introduced by Kirkpatrick, Gelatt, and Vecchi in 1983, is inspired by the annealing process in metallurgy.
 SA probabilistically accepts worse solutions to escape local optima, with the acceptance probability decreasing over time.
 SA has been widely applied to the TSP and remains a popular choice due to its simplicity and effectiveness.

-- Genetic Algorithms (GA), introduced by John Holland in the 1970s, are based on the principles of natural selection and genetics.
+- *Genetic Algorithms* (GA), introduced by John Holland in the 1970s, are based on the principles of natural selection and genetics.
 GAs operate on a population of potential solutions, applying selection, crossover, and mutation operators to evolve better solutions over successive generations.
 GAs have been extensively studied and applied to the TSP, with numerous variants and hybrid approaches proposed to enhance performance.

 Each of these metaheuristic algorithms has been extensively studied and applied to different complex problems in varied domains, demonstrating varying degrees of success.
 Numerous comparative studies have been conducted to evaluate their performance on different instances of the TSP, providing valuable insights into their strengths and weaknesses.
 This project builds on this rich body of work by implementing and comparing these five metaheuristic algorithms in a unified framework, providing a comprehensive evaluation of their performance on the TSP.